An underestimated problem: dentin hypersensitivity [Vol I]

 It often happens that both patients and dentists underestimate this pain; we all may think that it’s not so important.
 Patients can be shy about complaining for this hypersensitivity, so they just change their lifestyle, avoiding any behavior that could cause pain to arise.
 So – maybe – our patient is just avoiding eating an ice cream with friends, because he’s afraid about having pain!

 Maybe we just need to talk to our patients, and to listen to them!
 We, as clinicians, should be able to understand patients’ problems even if there is something they are not telling us.
 Pain occurs when an external stimulus (hot, cold, evaporative or osmotic) contacts exposed dentin and triggers a change in the flow of the dentinal fluid.
-The movement of fluid stimulates a baroreceptor and leads to neural discharge causing pain.
+The fluid motion stimulates a baroreceptor and leads to neural discharge causing pain.
 DHS prevalence is varying from 4.5% to 57% depending upon the population and the criteria used to assess sensitivity, but what is sure is that it will keep increasing, because more and more adults will (hopefully) keep their teeth in advanced age, so inevitably, there will be an increasing number of exposed dentin surfaces.
 Symptoms may affect patients of every age, especially those between 20 and 40 years old, with a higher incidence on female subjects, and it’s spread all over the world.
 Patients react to cold (75%), tactile (25%) and osmotic (16%) stimuli, and the pain can affect every tooth with this distribution: premolars (38%), incisors (26%), canines (25%) and molars (12%).

 According to the hydrodynamic theory, dentin hypersensitivity occurs when an external stimulus contacts exposed dentine and triggers a change in the flow of dentinal fluid.
-The movement of fluid stimulates a baroreceptor and leads to neural discharge causing pain.
+The motion of the fluid stimulates a baroreceptor and leads to neural discharge causing pain.
 What about the etiology?
 DHS is caused by exposed dentin and open tubules and this can be linked to gingival recession, loss of enamel, loss of cementum, smear layer removal or bleaching treatment.
 Of course the main cause for dentinal exposure is gingival recession, that can be caused by a lot of factors, such as a wrong brushing technique, periodontal disease, aging, chronic trauma or even a lot of periodontal treatment; just think about a surgical crown lengthening technique, that of course will cause dentin exposure.

 We MUST consider DHS in every branch of dentistry!
 Periodontal disease and some treatment procedures involve a remodeling of tooth support tissues, with an apical shift of gingival margins often associated with root sensitivity (about half of patients undergoing scaling and root planning procedures according to Von Troil B, J Clin Perio 2002).
 Always remember to talk to your patients BEFORE treatments!
 If you tell them that they might suffer from DHS, you are just explaining some side effects, if you tell it after the symptoms appear, you are apologizing!